-Although feral cats are often reluctant to take baits or enter traps, they fastidiously groom, creating a pathway to instinctive toxin delivery.
+Although feral cats are often reluctant to take baits or enter traps, they instinctively and fastidiously groom.
 Toxin delivery through grooming has advantages over conventional traps because the feral cat does not need to be restrained and ‘traps’ don’t need to be frequently checked and rebaited.
-Recognising the need and opportunity for grooming-based cat control Action 1.2, a ‘very high priority’ of the Australian Government Threat Abatement Plan for Predation by Feral Cats (2015) is to ‘Develop and register other cat control tools, including devices exploiting cat grooming habits’.
+Recognising the need and opportunity for grooming-based cat control is a ‘very high priority’ of the Australian Government Threat Abatement Plan for Predation by Feral Cats.

 Do Felixers affect other carnivores?

 Most Australian native carnivores (including quolls) are too small to activate Felixers although the larger Tasmanian devil does activate Felixers on occasions.
-Adult dingoes are too tall to activate Felixers, but pups would be targeted and if they groom would be at risk from Felixers.
+Felixer sensors were specifically placed to safeguard adult dingoes and packs have been maintained in areas where Felixers have been deployed for several years.
+However, dingo pups could be targeted and if they groom would be at risk from Felixers.
 Therefore, Felixers may need to be deactivated in whelping season where maintenance of dingo populations is important.
 Felixers effectively target foxes and enabled control in pen experiments and limited field trials, but further research is needed to confirm or optimise efficacy at fox control.
 Felixers are considered a more humane method of controlling feral cats due to their target-specificity (much lower likelihood of negative effects on non-target native species) enabling a high dose of 1080 toxin to cause more rapid death.

 What conditions are required to trial or operate Felixers?

 Use of agricultural chemicals, including toxins, in Australia is governed by the Australian Pesticide and Medical Veterinary Authority (APVMA).
-Because Felixers use a new technique to administer toxins, all use of Felixers armed with toxin must currently be covered under a restricted use APVMA research permit (issued to Ecological Horizons), which provides deployment, signage and reporting requirements.
+Because Felixers use a new technique to administer toxins, all use of Felixers armed with toxin must currently be covered under a restricted use APVMA research permit, which provides deployment, signage and reporting requirements.
 New trial sites can be approved by State or regional biosecurity officers, who also administer State-specific poisons regulations.
-Thylation are expecting Felixer Cartridges to be registered by APVMA before the end of 2021 which should enable more widespread use, albeit with similar safety and deployment conditions.
-All Felixer Users should complete the Felixer Training Video to ensure optimal deployment and performance and must do so prior to being issued toxic cartridges.
+Thylation are expecting Felixer Cartridges to be registered by APVMA before 31 December 2022. which should enable more widespread use, albeit with similar safety and deployment conditions.
+All Felixer Users should complete the Felixer Training Accreditation to ensure optimal deployment and performance and must do so prior to being issued toxic cartridges.

 Where are Felixers currently being trialled?

-Field trials of Felixers have been underway since 2015 and are currently underway in all Australian States and Territories, targeting threatened species including bilbies, bettongs, rock wallabies, quolls, malleefowl, ground parrots, numbats and rare dunnarts and rodents.
-Some of these trials are in photo-only mode whilst permission for loading with 1080 is received.
+Field trials of Felixers have been underway since 2015 and are currently operating in all Australian States and Territories, protecting threatened species including bilbies, bettongs, rock wallabies, quolls, malleefowl, ground parrots, numbats and rare dunnarts and rodents.
+Some of these trials are in photo-only mode whilst permission for loading with toxins is received.
 Trials have been conducted or supported by 6 government environment bodies, 4 environmental NGOs, 4 indigenous ranger groups and 5 mining companies.

 How are data accessed and analysed?

-Results from the most comprehensive trials conducted to date at Venus Bay CP, Secret Rocks Nature Reserve, Kangaroo Island and Arid Recovery suggest that Felixers provide a target specific and safe tool for feral cat management as summarised in a scientific paper published by Wildlife Society Bulletin.
-The first comprehensive efficacy trial conducted at Arid Recovery in early 2018 successfully targeted 72 cats (but no bilbies, birds, quolls, rabbits, bettongs and only one non-target kangaroo) and detected a 66% reduction in feral cat activity within 2 months.
-Updates from other trials will be posted on this website.
+Results from the most comprehensive trials conducted to date suggest that Felixers provide a target specific and safe tool for feral cat management in many Australian habitats as summarised in a scientific paper published by Wildlife Society Bulletin.
+The first comprehensive efficacy trial conducted at Arid Recovery successfully targeted 72 cats (but no bilbies, birds, quolls, rabbits, bettongs and only one non-target kangaroo) and detected a 66% reduction in feral cat activity within 2 months.
+Updates from other trials are posted on this website under the Resources tab.

 Are Felixers perfect?

-Because the oldest Felixers have only been in the field for 5 years and Thylation have redesigned later units to take advantage of new technology or fix earlier bugs, we continue to face the inevitable challenges of deploying sophisticated equipment in field settings.
+Because the oldest Felixers have only been in the field for 7 years and Thylation have redesigned later units to take advantage of new technology or fix earlier ‘bugs’, we continue to face the inevitable challenges of deploying sophisticated equipment in field settings.
 Early Felixer adopters are assisting with the continuous improvement of these devices and occasionally experience glitches that require troubleshooting advice or software upgrades, or occasionally a trip back to the engineering workshop for diagnosis and repair.
-Felixers work best when set up inconspicuously to not attract inspection by feral cats as they are triggered by a feral cat walking by perpendicular to the sensors.
+Felixers work best when installed inconspicuously to not change the behaviour of feral cats as they are triggered by a feral cat walking past at a natural pace and perpendicular to the sensors.